close

 This file photo taken on January 26, 2022, shows the seal for the International Monetary Fund (IMF) in Washington, DC. — AFP

-Confirming the development, State Bank of Pakistan (SBP) Governor Jameel Ahmed said that Islamabad would receive first tranche of $1.10 billion, adding, the country has fulfilled all demands of the global lender.
+Confirming the development, State Bank of Pakistan (SBP) Governor Jameel Ahmed said that Islamabad would receive the first tranche of $1.10 billion, adding that the country has fulfilled all demands of the global lender.

-Meanwhile, Prime Minister Shehbaz Sharif has voiced its satisfaction over the programme’s approval and thanked IMF Managing Director Kristalina Georgieva and her entire team.
+Prime Minister Shehbaz Sharif, in a statement issued from the sidelines of the UN General Assembly in New York, voiced satisfaction over the approval of the loan programme and thanked IMF Managing Director Kristalina Georgieva and her entire team.

-The premier also thanked the friendly countries particularly Saudi Arabia, China and the United Arab Emirates (UAE) for extending support regarding the bailout package.
+The premier also thanked the friendly countries, particularly Saudi Arabia, China, and the United Arab Emirates (UAE), for helping Pakistan secure the bailout package.

-“The implementation of economic reforms is vigorously underway,” he said, adding that the government would continue to work hard to achieve goals related to economic development after achieving economic stability.
+Saying that the implementation of economic reforms is vigorously underway, the premier said that the government would continue to work hard to achieve goals related to economic development after reaching stability.

 “If the same hard work continues, God willing, this will be Pakistan’s last IMF programme,” the prime minister added.